Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: LFPBench

 \subsection{Dataset Construction}

 LFPBench data was extracted from judicial judgments in China.
-Specifically, we selected ten representative civil litigation causes of action and retrieved 100 written judgments for each type from the China Judgments Online database\footnote{\url{https://wenshu.court.gov.cn/}}.
+Our legal experts selected ten representative civil litigation causes of action with a moderate level of difficulty in establishing legal facts and retrieved 100 written judgments for each type from the China Judgments Online database~\cite{Wenshu:CourtDocumentsChina}.
 These case types encompass various common disputes over property and personal rights in daily life.
 To ensure quality, three legal experts reviewed the judgments and excluded those with overly vague descriptions of evidence.
 Ultimately, 657 cases were retained.

 Then, we used regular expressions to extract legal facts and judgment outcomes, as they are typically written in a consistent structure in the documents.
 Conversely, since the writing format for claims and evidence varies across judgments, we employed GPT-4o to extract this information.
-Afterward, we conducted a manual review to ensure data integrity.
+Afterward, our legal experts conducted a manual review to ensure consistency among the extracted claims, evidence, legal facts, and judgments.

 Finally, our legal experts annotated the judgment outcomes.
 Specifically, as shown in Figure~\ref{fig:example}, they aligned each claim with its corresponding judgment and categorized the outcome into three labels based on the level of support: fully supported, partially supported, and rejected.
 These labels enable us to evaluate the LFP task using classification-based assessment methods.
-More details are provided in Appendix \ref{sec:annote}.